emilyrose/ravejs/README.md

 ## Sponsors

 * DigitalOcean: Mikeal indicated that DigitalOcean might be willing to put forward some sponsorship.
-* SoundCloud: Ben's friend Evan at SoundCloud indicated some initial interest.
 * GitHub: there used to be quite a few DJs at GitHub, we should see if we can get any interested.
 * SauceLabs: Nexxy indicated that SauceLabs might be interested in sponsoring.